 5.3 AWARD OF CONTRACT

 Method of Award.
-Award will be issued in writing (email) as well as via HIePRO to the responsible Offeror whose proposal is determined in writing to provide the best value to the Department of Hawaiian Home Lands based on the price and evaluation criteria set forth in the RFP.
-Next steps will be determined at that point.
+Award will be made to the responsible Offeror whose proposal is determined to be the most advantageous to the State based on the evaluation criteria set forth in the RFP.

 5.4 RESPONSIBILITY OF OFFERORS